adityam/context-blog/content/post/formatting-numbers.md

 <span class="Statement">\stopsolution</span>
 </code></pre>

-Suppose I want to generate a homework assignment with four or five such questions.
-In order to ensure that I don't make any mistakes, I'd generate the question and the answer using Lua.
+Now suppose I want to generate a homework assignment with four or five such questions.
+In order to ensure that I don't make any mistakes, I generate the questions and the answers using Lua.
 For simplicity, let's assume that both roots are real.
-Then, we could use `string.formatters` to easily generate the assignment and the solution.
+Then, I can use `string.formatters` to easily generate the assignment and the solution.

 <!--